-Thank you to the publisher via netgalley for the opportunity to read this book.
+Thank you to the publisher via netgalley for the opportunity to read these books.

 Triumph of the Shipyard Girls is published on the 19 March.

 - The Shipyard Girls

 - Shipyard Girls at War